eldoy/asset/README.md

 <%= script_tag 'bundle.css' %>
 ```

-In development mode, all files will be load.
+In development mode, all files will be loaded.
 In production mode, you'll load only one file.

 The file will also be cached and compressed.
 The cache auto-expires.